michele-cini/time-tracking-dashboard/README.md

-# Newsletter sign-up form with success message challenge on Frontend Mentor
+# Time tracking dashboard challenge on Frontend Mentor

 This is a solution to the [Time tracking dashboard challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/time-tracking-dashboard-UIQ7167Jw).